codeigniter4/CodeIgniter4/user_guide_src/source/general/helpers.rst

 "Extending" Helpers
 ===================

-@todo: Determine how these can be extended... namespaces, etc?

-To "extend" Helpers, create a file in your **application/helpers/** folder with an identical name to the existing Helper, but prefixed with **MY\_** (this item is configurable.
-See below.).
+To "extend" Helpers, create a file in your **application/Helpers/** folder with an identical name to the existing Helper.

 If all you need to do is add some functionality to an existing helper - perhaps add a function or two, or change how a particular helper